This healthy hearty recipe for a roasted salmon bowl pairs tender seafood with colorful veggies and grains for a flavorful and satisfying supper!

 I love a salmon bowl of any variety, but a roasted salmon bowl filled with colorful veggies, nutty grains and a sassy herb mustard dressing has my whole heart.

-In the case of this salmon bowl recipe, boneless salmon fillets roast up together with chopped asparagus, and while that is happening all you need to do is shake up a speedy dressing and cook up some farro (or whatever grain you love best), then toss everything together and…healthy seafood supper is ready!
+In the case of this salmon bowl recipe, boneless salmon fillets roast up together with chopped asparagus, and while that is happening all you need to do is shake up a speedy dressing and cook up some grains (we love farro but you can use brown rice or barley or whatever grain you love best), then toss everything together and…healthy seafood supper is ready!

 And to make things even more delicious, all of this happens in about thirty minutes.
 What’s not to love?